vsariola/shader-holiday-card/README.md

 previewing the design before exporting the designs.
-I had to disable the Windows GPU driver [timeout detection and recovery](https://github.com/ROCm/ROCm/issues/2335) as some of the designs were so slow to export 🦥
+I had to disable the Windows GPU driver [timeout detection and recovery](https://github.com/ROCm/ROCm/issues/2335) as some of the designs were so slow to export... 🦥

 ## 🖨️Printing the design🖨️

 To print the designs, a high quality color laser printer is preferred, as the animation will work better when the tiny lines are sharp.

-Print the background.jpg on normal white paper and foreground.jpg on the transparent film.
+Print the background.jpg on a normal white paper and foreground.jpg on the transparent film.

 Note that the foreground design will be *mirrored*: we want the printed side of the film facing directly against the printed side of the paper.
-The designs include some small and large circles to allow figuring out which side is which;
-otherwise it's a bit tough to see from the film.
+Otherwise, there will be a gap equal of the film thickness between the foreground and the background, which makes the animation work less well.
+The designs include some small and large circles to allow figuring out which side is which; otherwise it's a bit tough to see from the film.

 To actually print the designs on Windows, Paint has good enough control of the final dimensions of the print.
-It even read the DPI correctly, so if you do Page Setup before printing (File -> Print -> Page Setup), you can make the final print centered on paper and exactly 145 mm x 145 mm.
+It read the DPI correctly, so if you do Page Setup before printing (File -> Print -> Page Setup), you can make the final print centered on paper and exactly 145 mm x 145 mm.